kubevirt/community/committee-steering/charter.md

 - *SHOULD* be sent to dev@kubernetes.io for awareness as a notice with a lazy consensus period when they are newly created
 - *MAY* Fill in for another named role on a temporary basis

-## Subprojects

-### Subproject Creation

-Subprojects may be created with a simple majority vote of SIG Technical Leads.
-- [sigs.yaml] *MUST* be updated to include subproject information and [OWNERS] files with subproject owners.
-- Where subprojects processes differ from the SIG governance, they must document how. e.g. if subprojects release separately - they must document how release and planning is performed

-### Subproject Requirements

-Subprojects broadly fall into two categories, those that are directly part of [Kubernetes] core and those that are tool, driver, or other component that do not adhere to the Kubernetes release cycle.

-**Kubernetes Core Subprojects**
-- *MUST* use the [KEP] process for introducing new features and decision making.
-- *MUST* Adhere to release test health requirements.

-**Non Kubernetes Core Subprojects**
-- *SHOULD* define how releases are performed.
-- *SHOULD* setup and monitor test health.

-Issues impacting multiple subprojects in the SIG should be resolved by the SIG's Tech Leads or a federation of Subproject Owners.

 ## SIG Retirement